UTV TECHNICAL REGULATIONS

 - Natural or Propane Gas.

-- Commercial available Ethanol i.e. C85 or C95.
+- Commercially available Ethanol i.e., E85, C85 or C95 are not allowed.
 No oxygen bearing fuel including alcohol or nitromethane is allowed.
 Commercially produced, nationally advertised fuel additives may be used only in the quantities specified by the manufacturer and only if a sample of the gasoline with the additive is supplied for inspection to M400.
 Fuel samples may be taken at random before, during, and after the event.

 UTR22 FUEL TANKS

-Safety fuel cells are required for all classes except Motorcycles, and Quads.
+Safety fuel cells are required for all classes except Motorcycles, Quads, and some noted UTV classes.
 Auxiliary fuel tanks may be added to a vehicle in all classes except Class 11.
 Auxiliary fuel tanks must be safety fuel cells.
 All fuel cells must be securely mounted, filled foam and vented to the outside of the vehicle, and have a substantial cross-member between the fuel cell and driver in vehicles with rear mounted cells.

 No GI cans or fuel containers similar in construction or purpose will be allowed in/on any vehicle during a race.
 Safety fuel cells shall consist of a bladder enclosed in a metal (minimum of .060 thickness) container as follows: